Edops

 Edops ('swollen face') is an extinct genus of temnospondyl amphibian from the Late Carboniferous - Early Permian periods.
 Unlike more advanced temnospondyls of the time, such as Eryops, Edops exhibited an archaic pattern of palatal bones, and still possessed various additional bones at the back of the skull.
 Edopoids also had particularly big premaxillae (the bones that form the tip of the snout) and proportionally small external nostrils.
 Within the clade, the most basal member seems to be Edops from the Early Permian Archer City Formation of the US, a broad-skulled animal with large palatal teeth.

-Edops was fairly big, at 2 m in length.
+Edops was big, at 3 m in length.
+Its skull at 63 cm was notably larger than of Eryops, which itself had a 50 cm skull.
 Fragmentary remains from the Viséan of Scotland appear to come from Edops or a close relative and hence predate the type Edops material of the Permian.